sumo-digital-academy/cs_portfolio/index.markdown

 <i>This project involved creating a robust GameObject class hierarchy from scratch, showcasing Object-Oriented Programming principles like polymorphism and inheritance.
 I implemented a base GameObject class with shared functionality and extended it for specific game elements like the player, enemies, and interactable objects, ensuring efficient and consistent behavior.</i>

 <i>I also developed an analytics system to log and visualize player deaths via heatmaps, combining gameplay programming with data-driven insights.
-This project highlights my ability to design and implement both low-level engine features (DirectX 11, custom shaders) and high-level gameplay systems in pure C++.</i>
+This project highlights my ability to design and implement both low-level engine features and high-level gameplay systems in pure C++.</i>

 Access the GitHub repository <a href="https://www.example.com" class="project-link">HERE</a>
 Game download <a href="https://www.example.com">HERE</a> (4MB) <br>